allexs82/PVZGW2RandomizerBot/README.md

 ## Commands

-Here are some of the commands available:
+Here are the commands available:

 | Command             | Description                                    | Example           |
 |---------------------|------------------------------------------------|-------------------|